-The Massachusetts Curriculum Frameworks are documents developed by the Massachusetts Department of Elementary and Secondary Education that outline the guiding principles for instruction, along with core concepts, skills and subject matter that all students are expected to know and be able to do by the time they graduate from high school.
+The Massachusetts Curriculum Frameworks, including the Common Core Curriculum, are documents developed by the Massachusetts Department of Elementary and Secondary Education that outline the guiding principles for instruction, along with core concepts, skills, and subject matter that all students are expected to know and be able to do by the time they graduate.
 Performance benchmarks for student achievement at specific grade levels are defined to allow educators to plan sequential and comprehensive instruction.
 All students follow a curriculum aligned with the Massachusetts Curriculum Frameworks.
-Parents/guardians and others have access to the complete Massachusetts
+Parents/guardians/caretakers and others have access to the complete Massachusetts Curriculum Frameworks located at each school site.